KristianLyng/varnishfoo/chapter-1.rst

 I've worked on Varnish since late 2008, first for Redpill Linpro, then Varnish Software, then, after a brief pause, for Redpill Linpro again.
-Over the years I've written code, written Varnish modules and blog posts, held more training courses than most, written training material, and helped shape the Varnish community.
+Over the years I've written code, written Varnish modules and blog posts, tried to push the boundaries of what Varnish can do, debugged or analyzed countless Varnish sites, probably held more training courses than anyone else, written training material, and helped shape the Varnish community.

-I love writing.
-Educating.
-Today I find myself in a position where the training material I once maintained is no longer my responsibility, yet I still love writing.
+Today I find myself in a position where the training material I once maintained is no longer my responsibility.
+But I still love writing, and there's an obvious need for documentation for Varnish.

-This is my solution.
-I will write a book.
-Because I can't imagine that I'll ever finish it if I attempt writing a whole book in one go, I will publish one chapter at a time on my blog.
+I came up with a simple solution: I will write a book.
+Because I couldn't imagine that I would ever finish it if I attempted writing a whole book in one go, I decided I would publish one chapter at a time on my blog.
 This is the first chapter of that book.
-At the time of this writing, it doesn't have a name.
-Falling back to my regular naming tradition, this means the book is called "Varnish Foo".

-You will find the source on https://github.com/KristianLyng/foovarnish.
+You will find the source on https://github.com/KristianLyng/varnishfoo.
-I welcome pull requests, issues and any sort of feedback.
-Even though a chapter might be published on my blog or on paper, it's never finished.
+This is something I am doing on my spare time, and I hope to get help from the Varnish community in the form of feedback.
+While the format will be that of a book, I intend to keep it alive with updates as long as I can stay motivated.

 I intend to cover as much Varnish-related content as possible, from administration to web development and infrastructure.
 And my hope is that